-- Requires superuser or permission to write to the terminals of others - Takes input from stdin.
+- Requires superuser or permission to write to the terminals of others.
+(A terminal is a file!) - Takes input from stdin.
 Use a pipe to feed whatever file you like to the wall command. - Maybe try sending War and Peace to all the users?